gramineproject/gramine/Documentation/pal/host-abi.rst

 TODO: This document is outdated and needs a proper review.

 PAL Host ABI is the interface used by Gramine to interact with its host.
 It is translated into the host's native ABI (e.g. system calls for UNIX) by a layer called the Platform Adaptation Layer (PAL).
 A PAL not only exports a set of APIs (PAL APIs) that can be called by the library OS, but also acts as the loader that bootstraps the library OS.
 The design of PAL Host ABI strictly follows three primary principles, to guarantee functionality, security, and portability:

 * The host ABI must be stateless.
 * The host ABI must be a narrowed interface to reduce the attack surface.
 * The host ABI must be generic and independent from the native ABI of any of the supported hosts.

 Most of the PAL Host ABI is adapted from the Drawbridge library OS.

 PAL as loader
 -------------

-Regardless of the actual implementation, we require PAL to be able to load ELF-format binaries as executables or dynamic libraries, and perform the necessary dynamic relocation.
+Each PAL implementation must support loading and dynamic relocation of ELF-format executables and dynamic libraries.
 PAL needs to look up all unresolved symbols in loaded binaries and resolve the ones matching the names of PAL APIs.
 PAL does not and will not resolve other unresolved symbols, so the loaded libraries and executables must resolve them afterwards.

 After loading the binaries, PAL needs to load and interpret the manifest files.
 The manifest syntax is described in :doc:`../manifest-syntax`.

 Manifest and executable loading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To run a program in Gramine the PAL loader needs a manifest, which will describe the whole environment inside Gramine namespace.
 It also describes which executable to start first (via ``libos.entrypoint``).

 Data types and variables
 ------------------------